-This week I received the “Blogger Recognition Award” from the stunning Ms. Carmel Reeves of Smart Living Blog.
+This week I received the “Blogger Recognition Award” from the stunning Ms. Carmel Reeves of.
 I just got a Facebook notification and lo and behold, such recognition to start the day right for me!
 I am equally honored and humbled having my advocacy noticed.

 Carmel Reeves’ site is LifeHacker meets Martha Stewart.
 And no, boys, you will actually enjoy reading her articles.
 I guarantee it!
 I have learned a lot from her materials.
 Her site is a gold mine of ideas and tips that I usually end up nodding satisfied after finishing an article of hers.
 It is that good.
 Anyhow, this recognition comes with a price.
 A price I’m thrilled to do.
 Here we go!